Cappuccino has been a favorite for decades, but have you noticed newer takes like the wet and dry cappuccino popping up?

 Which is better?
 A dry or wet cappuccino?

-However, when it comes to coffee, there is no best type, and it all depends on what you prefer.
+When it comes to coffee, though, there's no single best type; it all comes down to what you like.

-If you usually like lattes, you may enjoy a wet cappuccino.
-Also, if you’re looking for a low-calorie, creamy, mild, and easy-to-prepare cappuccino, a wet cappuccino would be your best bet.
+If you usually go for lattes, you'll probably enjoy a wet cappuccino.
+And if you want something low-calorie, creamy, mild, and easy to make, a wet cappuccino is your best bet.

-If you love savoring the taste of espresso and tasting its subtle flavor profile, a dry cappuccino would be an excellent option.
+And if you love savoring espresso and picking up its subtle notes, a dry cappuccino is an excellent choice.

 Related coffee comparison articles